Web Privacy Statement

 Under NAU policy, university-owned computers and equipment may be examined by authorized individuals to detect illegal software and to evaluate the security of the network.
 Personal computers connected to NAU's network are also subject to NAU's campus acceptable use policies.

-If you have additional questions about online privacy or security, you can send an e-mail to the NAU Chief Information Technology Officer, Fred Estrella, at Fred.Estrella@nau.edu, you can phone Fred Estrella at 928-523-9998, or you can send an inquiry by mail to Chief Information Technology Officer, Northern Arizona University, PO Box 5100, Flagstaff, AZ, 86011-5100.
+If you have additional questions about online privacy or security, you can send an e-mail to the NAU Chief Information Officer, Dr. Steven Burrell, at Steven.Burrell@nau.edu, or you can send an inquiry by mail to Chief Information Officer, Northern Arizona University, PO Box 5100, Flagstaff, AZ, 86011-5100.